Hacking & Spamming

 Grey hats differ from black hats in the sense that the former notify the admin of the network system about the weaknesses discovered in the system, whereas the latter is only looking for personal gains.
 All kinds of hacking are considered illegal barring the work done by white hat hackers.

-Not even the dark web, the hidden part of the Internet, is safe to browse (download Tor).
+Not even the dark web, the hidden part of the Internet, is safe to browse (download Tor if you wanna try).
 It definitely has more extra-ordinary things than the normal web we browse daily.
 Be aware: The dark web is also a digital home to criminals, a place for people to sell and buy literally anything.
 In other words, it’s a place on the Internet, where most of the illegal activities take place.
 But you already know all this.
 One thing you may not know is how this dark web works.
 Are you really anonymous while using this dark web?
 Or is there a way someone can figure out your identity even on the dark web?

 Is SPAM a Monty Python sketch or Stupid, Pointless, Annoying, Malware or even a brand of canned cooked pork?
 It’s all of the above and more.
 Spam is any kind of unwanted, unsolicited digital communication, often an email that gets sent out in bulk.
 Spam is a huge waste of time and resources.
 The Internet service providers (ISP) carry and store the data.
 When hackers can’t steal data bandwidth from the ISPs, they steal it from individual users, hacking computers and enslaving them in a zombie botnet.